tamtakoe/node-arjs-builder/docs/intro.md

 gulpfile.js
 ```

 project1..3 — folders with projects.
 The project describes an isolated section of the site or a separate site.
 Projects can be written in different frameworks or without them.
-For projects can be used as a General index.html as well as their own.
+For projects can be used as a general index.html as well as their own.
 In the mid-level application will be a minimum of three projects:
 main — main site
 admin — admin panel
 old-browser — plug for older browsers, written in the most primitive JS

 In large applications, a lib project may appear which will contain the basic modules, which are used in other projects (routing, authorization, resource...).

-In the individual projects you should make a new version of the website (in order to arrange a smooth transition), Assembly for A/B testing, temporary landing GM pages, etc.
+In the individual projects you should make a new version of the website (in order to arrange a smooth transition), versions for A/B testing, temporary landing pages, etc.

 Files are placed in files that will not be inserted in CSS (the candidates for transferring to the file server).
 The rest will be converted to base64 and added to the styles, even if it is a 2GB video.
 Because the project only describes the interface, the content should come from other places.
 In vendor libraries from bower are copied.